polo871209/blog/content/posts/wolfi_made_easy.md

 3. **Purpose-built packages** — Instead of repurposing server packages, Wolfi builds everything specifically for containers
 4. **Faster security updates** — When a vulnerability hits, Wolfi's automated rebuild system pushes fixes in hours, not days

-> **💡 Key Difference:** The `apk` syntax might look the same, but under the hood you're getting a completely different (and more secure) package ecosystem.
+> **🔍 Key Difference:** The `apk` syntax might look the same, but under the hood you're getting a completely different (and more secure) package ecosystem.

 ## 🏁 The Bottom Line

 Wolfi feels like what container base images should have been from the start — **minimal but practical, secure but usable**.
 It's not trying to be everything to everyone; it's focused on doing the container base image job really well.

 If you're tired of choosing between security and convenience, or between size and functionality, give Wolfi a shot.
 Your future self _(and your security team)_ will thank you.

+> **💡** While Dockerfile examples above show how to use pre-built Wolfi base images, you can also build custom Wolfi images declaratively using [apko](../apko_container_builder).
+Perfect for when you need reproducible builds with specific package combinations.

 ## 📚 References